 Read more →Sorting through documents while researching our family history I found a section of one of my Uncle Laurie’s school copy books.
 It had been kept as a treasured memento by his mother after his death in WWII.
 Each page was dated; from May 3 1932 through to

 Read more →Recently I posted the story of the disused Glenbrook rail tunnel during World War II.
-Located in the lower Blue Mountains, the tunnel was secretly used as an RAAF storage depot, for dangerous chemicals such as mustard gas and phosogene.
-The decision to stockpile the chemicals in
+Located in the lower Blue Mountains of New South Wales, the tunnel was secretly used as an RAAF storage depot, for dangerous chemicals such as mustard gas and phosogene.
+The decision to

 Read more →SILENT WEAPONS OF WAR My research for this story began amid the startling news of the chemical attack on the Russian double agent Sergei Skripal and his daughter in Salisbury, and of chemical weapons being used in Syria.
 I knew about mustard gas in WWI, because my